Administrative divisions of Madras Presidency: Madras

 The modern district of Chennai in Tamil Nadu constituted the Madras District.
 This was one of the earliest areas to be colonized by the British.
 The present day city of Chennai, then Madras was given as a grant by the Kalahasti Nayak on Francis Day in 1640.
 Madras was an important battle site during the Carnatic Wars between the English and the French.
 For a long time, Madras was the administrative capital of the Presidency.

 Chingleput

 Chingleput consisted of the modern districts of Chinglepet, Tiruvallur and Conjeevaram.
 The town of Chinglepet went into British possession in 1763, when the Nawab of Arcot handed it over to solve his debt.
 The town of Sardas was a Dutch possession till 1819, before it was handed over to the British.
 The capital of the district was Karunguzhi before it was shifted to Conjeevaram in 1825 to 1835.
-Again, the capital became Karunguzhi between 1835 to 1859.
+Again, the capital became Karunguzhi between 1835 and 1859.
 Later in 1859, the capital was shifted to Saidapet.